 Before trying Tabata for the first time, I searched online for a list of Tabata exercises for beginners and couldn’t find one.
 There were plenty of Tabata exercises, but most were advanced level, so way beyond what I could realistically manage without injuring myself.

-That was a few years ago, and there’s still not all that much information available on Tabata workouts for novices.
+That was several years ago, and there’s still not all that much information available on Tabata workouts for novices.
 So I decided to make this top 10 Tabata exercises for beginners list.

 If you’re new to Tabata, they’re a good starting point.
 If you already include Tabata exercises in your workout routine, do advanced versions of the moves or put in extra effort.